virhe/ot-harjoitustyo/documentation/guide.md

 # Guide

-Download the latest release by clicking one of the options [here](https://github.com/virhe/ot-harjoitustyo/releases)
+Download the latest release by clicking one of the options [here](https://github.com/virhe/ot-harjoitustyo/releases).
+Unzip the folder and open a console in the project root folder.

 ## Config